 From Bristol: Approximately 75 miles (a 2-hour drive).

-If you are traveling by train, arriving at Poole Station puts you closer to the peninsula, though Bournemouth Station is only a few miles further away.
+Local Tip: If you are booking train tickets, arriving at Poole Station puts you geographically closer to the peninsula, though Bournemouth Station is only a few miles further away and offers excellent bus connections!